Scotland Road Trip Itinerary (10 Days)

 There are a few boutique shops (check out “Museum Context” if you love HP!), and several pubs and restaurants.

 From the Royal Mile, head downhill towards the looming architectural display of the Scott Monument.
-Nearby, stop at Ross Fountain for a great photo of Edinburgh Castle on the hilltop behind.
+Nearby, stop at Ross Fountain for a great photo of Edinburgh Castle.

 FOOD IDEAS: Try well known World’s End Pub, or a drink at the Balmoral Hotel Scotch Whisky Bar. || Read about more Edinburgh food ideas ||

-LODGING: No. 53 Frederick Street. – Great location, historic building, very friendly owners!
-Tons of food, grocery, and parking nearby.
+LODGING: No. 53 Frederick Street. – Great location, historic building, tons of food, grocery, and parking nearby

 Day 2: EDINBURGH & AROUND